NoeBrt/GenAI/README.md

 ## Overview
 This repository implements and compares two Generative Adversarial Network (GAN) models:

+**What is a GAN?**

+A GAN is a type of network architecture that consists of two neural network: a Generator, wich purpose is to generate new data from a latent space, and a Discriminator, trained in parallel to *discriminate* between real and fake data.

+**How is it trained?**

+The training with data of a GAN :
+1. The Generator generates a batch of fake data from a latent space.
+2. we attribute a label of 0 to the fake batch 1 to a batch of real data.
+3. The Discriminator is trained to distinguish between real and fake data.
+4. We froze the weight update of the Discriminator and we train the Generator to generate data that the Discriminator will classify as real.
+By creating a batch of fake data and attributing a label of 1 to it.
+We minimise the loss of the Generator so the output of the Discriminator is close to 1 for generated data.

 1. **CNN-based GAN**
    - Uses Convolutional Neural Networks (CNNs) for both the Generator and Discriminator.
 2. **Transformer-based GAN**